During his career he was loved, hated, admired, dissed, fought over … but never ignored.

 The way we do business online is perpetually changing, and we’re all in the process of mastering new ways of working.

-Experimenting with unfamiliar mediums like audio and video might send you straight into unknown territory.
+Experimenting with unfamiliar mediums like on-demand audio content might send you straight into unknown territory.

-Jumping into that new social media network may seem pointless and difficult.
+Jumping into that new social media platform may seem pointless and difficult.

 That feeling of mastery you had about what you were doing?